Snowflake Azure PrivateLink Implementation Runbook

 Use these hostnames from SYSTEM$GET_PRIVATELINK_CONFIG():

-6. Rollback steps
+6. Rollback Steps

 USE ROLE ACCOUNTADMIN;

-SELECT SYSTEM$DISABLE_PRIVATELINK_ACCESS_ONLY();
+SELECT SYSTEM$DISABLE_PRIVATELINK();

 USE ROLE ACCOUNTADMIN;